Azkaban-Development/MargotLandingPage/_pages/terms.md

 ## 10. Privacy Policy

 We care about data privacy and security.
-Please review our Privacy Policy: TODO.
+Please review our [Privacy Policy](http://trymargot.com/privacypolicy).
 By using the Services, you agree to be bound by our Privacy Policy, which is incorporated into these Terms.

 ## 11. Governing Law